kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 To ease day-two operations, the status of the Telemetry and other Kyma modules should be available as metrics.
 Then, users can integrate these metrics into their monitoring system; for example, by setting up alerts for a module status that differs from the expected value.

 The [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) exporter provides a way to [export metrics for custom resources](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/metrics/extend/customresourcestate-metrics.md).
-This record describes a way to integrate similar functionality to the Telemetry module's OpenTelemetry Collectors.
+This document describes a way to integrate similar functionality to the Telemetry module's OpenTelemetry Collectors.
 The solution should avoid the maintenance overhead of an additional third-party-image and allow a dynamic configuration, based on the active Kyma modules.

 We investigated the following existing solutions: